Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Experiment Setup

-\paragraph{Direct} Direct probability measurement calculates the probability of entire sentences based on model logits.
+\paragraph{Direct} Direct probability measurement calculates the probability of a sentence based on model logits.
 Accuracy is determined by whether the model assigns a higher probability to the grammatically or conceptually correct sentence within the minimal pair.

 \paragraph{Meta} Metalinguistic prompting involves explicitly asking a question or specifying a task that requires a judgement about a linguistic expression.
-Following \citet{hu2023prompting}, we use a single prompt each minimal pair to present both sentences at once.
+Following \citet{hu2023prompting}, we use one prompt for a minimal pair to present both sentences at once.
 For form tasks, we assign an identifier (1 or 2) to each sentence in the pair, present a multiple-choice question comparing both sentences, and compare the probabilities assigned by the model to each answer option, ``1'' or ``2''.
 For meaning tasks, we reformulate the property into a question and compare the probabilities of acceptable and unacceptable concepts as sentence continuations.
 Table \ref{tab:prompts} presents the prompts used in the experiments.